jianshu93/NMDS/README.md

   -g GROUP_FILE, --grouping_file GROUP_FILE       plot samples by same colors and markers when they belong to the same group.
 Please indicate Tab- separated 'Samples vs. Group file' ( first columns are sample names, second columns are group names ).

 This will create a pdf figure using the first 2 axis of nmds.

+You can also modified it for you purposes